cloud-gov/cg-site/_kbarticles/2024-12-06-migrating-opensearch.md

 ## User interface changes

 The screenshot below show some of the major changes to the user interfaces, such as:

-1. The drop down menus have moved from the upper left to the upper right
+1. The drop down menus have moved from the upper left to the upper right.
-2. The "Top 5 values" for a field view is now an option to the right of the field, instead of a double-click
+2. The "Top 5 values" for a field view is now an option to the right of the field, instead of a double-click.
-3. There are a lot more values gathered for container metrics
+3. There are a lot more values gathered for container metrics (see below) so you may notice a higher message count in OpenSearch.

 ![Screenshot comparing Kibana to OpenSearch]({{site.baseurl}}/assets/images/content/opensearch-ui-differences.png)